indico/indico-maps/README.md

 where all the buildings inside the shapefile polygons are placed.
 In the `settings` part of this file, you need to customize the `name` and `description`.
 * process.lua: a [Lua](https://www.lua.org) script with a function, `way function()` called for each object in the map.
 This function is responsible for defining the attributes of the object that must be displayed.
-It's main feature is the selection of whether a building belongs to the site (e.g. CERN) or not.
+Its main feature is the selection of whether a building belongs to the site (e.g. CERN) or not.
 Site-specific buildings are added to a specific layer ("cern_buildings" in the CERN configuration) and others to the layer "buildings".
 Also, in the CERN configuration, only the CERN buildings have their names displayed: it can be easily changed by moving the following